-But with that being said, a general rule is that we want to eat a bit less fat, and fewer calories in general, if we're going to lose fat; and we'll want to increase fat intake and overall calories if the goal is to gain weight.
+But with that being said, a general rule is that we want to eat a bit less fat, and fewer calories in general, if we're trying to lose fat; and we'll want to increase fat intake and overall calories if the goal is to gain weight.

-No need to overthink it as there are some easy ways to incorporate increased amounts of healthy fat into your daily diet in a snap.
+No need to overthink it as there are some easy ways to incorporate increased amounts of healthy fat into your daily diet, in a snap.